Ibuprofen

 It’s also important to mention any existing health conditions or other medicines you may already be taking when you go through your free assessment.
 This is to ensure we can offer you the most suitable drug for your requirements and reduce the risk of it interacting with anything else you’re taking.

-Please inform our doctor of all medicine you are currently taking, including those prescribed by your doctor or bought over the counter, as well as health and herbal supplements.
+Please inform our doctor of all medications you are currently taking, including those prescribed by your doctor or purchased over the counter, as well as any health and herbal supplements.

 Frequently asked questions